Nidrux/Ticketer/README.md

 # Ticketer discord bot + Dashboard

+### YOU MAY NOT CLONE THIS BOT WITHOUT PERMISSION FROM BLACK#1111 FOR CONVENTIONAL AND MAKE IT PUBLIC!

 Ticketer provides a fast easy to use ticket system for your server including a dashboard!
 You can invite Ticketer to your server using the link below:

 ### [Invite Ticketer](https://discord.com/oauth2/authorize?client_id=977591057711792178&permissions=137909037169&scope=bot%20applications.commands)